MikeData/databaker_docs/docs/_sources/extraction.rst.txt

 .. image:: /_static/relativeDimensions.png

 This is the most abstract part of the databaker process.
-Don;t worry about understanding it all straight away.
+Don't worry about understanding it all straight away.
 It'll make plenty of sense after a few extractions.

 Syntax